JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 : Please see `RecursionManager.CachingPreventedException` Javadoc and [this issue](https://youtrack.jetbrains.com/issue/IDEA-228809) for details.

 `ResolveCache` using `IdempotenceChecker` in tests
-: Reports when the same reference resolves to non-equivalent results in different threads, see [`IdempotenceChecker`](upsource:///platform/core-impl/src/com/intellij/util/IdempotenceChecker.java).
+: Reports when the same reference resolves non-equivalent results in different threads, see [`IdempotenceChecker`](upsource:///platform/core-impl/src/com/intellij/util/IdempotenceChecker.java).

 Refactoring dialog: builtin "Open in editor" option
 : Set `addOpenInEditorCheckbox` constructor parameter to enable it in custom `RefactoringDialog` implementation.